 How To Replace The Shear Key

-Fitting is mostly straight forward, however you’ll need a socket set, torque wrench and a flywheel puller.
+Fitting is mostly straightforward.
+However, you’ll need a socket set, torque wrench, and a flywheel puller.
 While it is possible to remove the flywheel without the pullers, it risks damaging the engine and isn’t always successful.
-In any event, a pullers isn’t expensive and you can find a link to a quality Briggs & Stratton puller here on the “Small engine tool page”.
+In any event, a puller isn’t expensive, and you can find a link to a quality Briggs & Stratton puller here on the “Small engine tool page” or check out the Amazon link below.

 Here’s the process: